Sammaye/MongoYii/protected/extensions/MongoYii/readme.md

 ## Bugs

-Probably some, however, I will endevour to accept pull requests and fix reported bugs.
+Probably some, however, I will endeavour to accept pull requests and fix reported bugs.

 ## Examples